• Skip to primary navigation

 Search

-Land Management at La Copita
+La Copita Management

 The goal of the La Copita Demonstration Ranch and Research Area is to provide insight into the ecologic and economic responses to management application at the ranch scale.
 Anticipated to begin in 2025, the ranch will be divided into two operating units — one unit will be managed using conventional grazing practices, while adaptive grazing management practices will be implemented on the second.